RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 #### Forever
 A `forever` loop will, as its name implies, run forever.
-The only way for the forever loop to stop is to force it to stop by using an exit statement (`><`) or a break then return statement (`->`).
+The only way for the forever loop to stop is to force it to stop.

-Example of using a forever loop with an exit statement:
+Example of using a forever loop with a break statement:
 ```dew
 use raylib